davecoll3/speak-ev/README.md

 * Homepage: Collapsible

-  * The collapsible is used to display the term names and to show/hide the term definition; along with information regarding the user who submitted the term, the submission date and an alternative name for the term (if any).
+  * The collapsible is used to display the term names and to show/hide the term definition; along with information regarding the user who submitted the term, the last updated date, an alternative name for the term (if any) and like/dislike buttons.
 When a user selects a row on the collapsible, it reveals the term definition and a subsequent selection hides it again.
 If a secondary row is selected, when another row is already open, the new row will open while the previously selected row will be hidden.
 Additionally, the site admin will have access to two further buttons within the open collapsible, allowing them to edit and delete terms; registered users will only have these buttons shown for their own terms.
 These 'Edit' and 'Delete' buttons link to the edit term page and a delete term modal respectively.

     ![Homepage: Collapsible](/readme-files/images/feature-homepage-collapsible.png)